sharmamehul28/60-day-claude-challenge/Day51.md

 ## Project Chosen

-**CareerLaunch AI**
+**JobTrack AI**

-An AI-powered career assistant designed for students and freshers.
-The platform helps users improve resumes, prepare for interviews, identify skill gaps, generate cover letters, and track job applications from a single dashboard.
+JobTrack AI is a web-based job application tracker built for students and freshers to organize and manage their job search process from a single dashboard.
+It combines application tracking, resume version tracking, progress analytics, and lightweight rule-based "AI-style" guidance to help users stay organized and take the right next action at the right time.

 ## Activities Completed